 Why we’re sharing our instrument for measuring social connectedness

-In 2022, CASJE was awarded a research grant from the Templeton World Charity Foundation, Inc. to investigate how Shabbat dinner practices can promote social connectedness.
-The project is a partnership with OneTable, a national nonprofit that empowers young adults to find, share, and enjoy Shabbat dinners.
-The research is also supported by the Jim Joseph Foundation and the BeWell Initiative at Jewish Federations of North America.
-CASJE Managing Director Arielle Levites, PhD, leads the research team.
+In 2022, CASJE was awarded a research grant from the Templeton World Charity Foundation, Inc. to investigate whether Shabbat dinner practices can be a lever for social connectedness.
+The project was a partnership with OneTable, a national nonprofit that empowers young adults to find, share, and enjoy Shabbat dinners.
+The study was also supported by the Jim Joseph Foundation and the BeWell Initiative at Jewish Federations of North America.
+CASJE Managing Director Arielle Levites, PhD, led the interdisciplinary research team.

 Dr. Arielle Levites, Principal Investigator, CASJE